github/docs/content/get-started/onboarding/getting-started-with-github-ae.md

 As an enterprise owner, you can set repository management policies for all organizations in your enterprise, or allow policies to be set in each organization.
 For more information, see "[Enforcing repository management policies in your enterprise](/admin/policies/enforcing-policies-for-your-enterprise/enforcing-repository-management-policies-in-your-enterprise)."

 ## Part 3: Building securely
-To make your enterprise as secure as possible, you can monitor your enterprise and configure security and analysis features for your organizations.
+To increase the security of {% data variables.product.product_location %}, you can monitor {% data variables.product.product_location %} and configure security and analysis features for your organizations.

 ### 1. Monitoring your enterprise
-You can monitor your application with your activity dashboard and audit logging.
+You can monitor {% data variables.product.product_location %} with your activity dashboard and audit logging.
 For more information, see "[Monitoring activity in your enterprise](/admin/user-management/monitoring-activity-in-your-enterprise)."

 ### 2. Configuring security features for your organizations
 You can use a variety of {% data variables.product.prodname_dotcom %} security features, including security policies, dependency graphs, secret scanning and Dependabot security and version updates, to keep the organizations in your enterprise secure.
 For more information, see "[Securing your organization](/code-security/getting-started/securing-your-organization)" and "[Managing security and analysis settings for your organization](/organizations/keeping-your-organization-secure/managing-security-and-analysis-settings-for-your-organization)."

-## Part 4: Customizing and automating your enterprise's work on {% data variables.product.prodname_dotcom %}
+## Part 4: Customizing and automating work on {% data variables.product.product_location %}
 You can customize and automate work in organizations in your enterprise with the {% data variables.product.prodname_dotcom %} API, {% data variables.product.prodname_actions %}, and {% data variables.product.prodname_pages %}.

 ### 1. Using the {% data variables.product.prodname_dotcom %} API